-The United States 2020 Census is coming this spring.
+The United States 2020 Census is here!
 Be in the know about how the census helps our community.
 Watch as students at Northglenn High School took on the census as problem-based learning project!

 By April 1, 2020, every home will receive an invitation to participate in the 2020 Census in an easy and safe way.